writetome51/open-array/README.md

 getAndRemove.adjacentAt(startingIndex, numItemsToRemove): any[]
     // removes and returns adjacent items.  startingIndex can be negative or positive.

+// For all the functions below, the parameter 'value' cannot be object.
+// 'object' does not include Arrays.
+Arrays are OK, as long as they don't
+// contain objects.

 getAndRemove.adjacentToValue(info: IAdjacentToValueInfo): any[]
     /********
     Removes and returns adjacent items including, or near, a particular value.